 Contrary to the claim suggesting a 55% boost in productivity, the actual outcome fell short.
 On average, teams experienced a moderate 10-15% improvement in productivity related to generating new code.
 However, it's essential to highlight various advantages attributed to Copilot utilisation.
 Overall, developers appraise Copilot as an invaluable tool that contributes significantly to development speed and fostering satisfaction among developers.

-We recommend that teams and developers consider Copilot and approach it with an understanding of its potential limitations.
+We recommend that teams and developers consider GitHub Copilot and approach it with an understanding of its potential limitations.
 The key to effectively using Copilot lies in understanding that it is an auxiliary tool, not a replacement for human intellect and creativity.
 It can enhance productivity and job satisfaction, reduce the time spent on routine aspects of development, and allow developers to focus on more complex and creative tasks.

 GitHub Copilot has limitations in generating innovative ideas and creatively approaching programming tasks.
 Its effectiveness diminishes when dealing with smaller codebases, which highlights Copilot's inefficiency in projects at their initial stages, lacking a sufficient number of established solutions.